piotrlaczkowski/GoLangGraph/docs/index.md

     ---

-    Build intelligent agents that can reason, plan, and execute complex tasks using various LLM providers.
+    Build intelligent agents that can reason, plan, and execute tasks using various LLM providers.

 -   🔍 **RAG Applications**

     ---

-    Create sophisticated Retrieval-Augmented Generation systems with vector database integration.
+    Create Retrieval-Augmented Generation systems with database integration for knowledge retrieval.

 -   🤝 **Multi-Agent Systems**